Writing has always been my passion. My goal is to give advice, share perspectives, and tell stories that readers can relate to.

 - Apply moisturizer to your hair.
 There are a lot of products to choose from, so it's important to choose one that best matches your personal needs.

-- Part your hair into four sections, dividing your hair with parts, and holding it in place with clips.
+- Part your hair into four sections, and hold it in place with clips.

 - Repeat steps 2-6 of how to twist dry hair (above).